 Select the domain whose ads you'd like to outrank in search results.
-If your campaign has enough data, then we'll display a list of domains that have recently bid in the same auctions as your ads.
-You can also manually enter a domain if you can't see one listed.
+If your campaign has enough data, we'll display a list of domains that have recently bid in the same auctions as your ads.
+You can also manually enter a domain if you don't see one listed.

 Target to outrank

-Enter the percentage of auctions that you'd like to outrank the selected domain.
-Bear in mind that the higher your target to outrank, the more budget you'll likely need to support the strategy.
+Enter the percentage of auctions that you would like to outrank the selected domain.
+Keep in mind that the higher your target to outrank, the more budget you'll likely need to support the strategy.

 Max. bid limit

 - Automated bids gives Google Ads the ability to raise and lower bids as needed to outrank the selected domain.
-With this setting, there's no need to set bids manually.
+With this setting, there is no need to set bids manually.

-- Manual bids allows you to set bids yourself, while Google Ads adjusts bids so that they're at least as high as needed to outrank the selected domain.
+- Manual bids allow you to set bids yourself, while adjusts bids so that they are at least as high as needed to outrank the selected domain.

 Bid adjustments and Target outranking share